noob9590/Honeypots-Re/README.md

 DB_CONNECTION=mongodb+srv://"your mongodb account information"<br/>
 2.Create self certificate - here is a tutorial: https://windowsreport.com/create-self-signed-certificate/<br/>
 3.Create folder named security2 in the backend folder and drop the .Pem files over there<br/>
-4.Copy the build fodler from the frontend folder to the backend folder<br/>
+4.Copy the build folder from the frontend folder to the backend folder<br/>
 5.run the command "npm start" in the cmd<br/>
 6.open https://localhost:3002 in your browser

 <h3>honeypot detection agent<br/></h3>
+This agent has 2 commands<br/>
+1.python main.py --start=configuration <br/>
+You can use this command in order to eneter the configuration to detect the windows event logs.<br/>
+If you do have a file with configuration in the correct format use the command "python main.py -f YOURFILENAME.txt<br/>
+For additional information run the command "python main.py -h"<br/>

+Soon as you run all the programs you can see the windows event logs showing in your web browser